This blog has been updated in July 2019

-Once you have decided on what are realistic expectations for customers contacting you, publish them.
+Once you have decided on how to set customer expectations, publicize them.
 Transparency of service performance will become the norm for customers.

-We attended a presentation recently given by another customer where they spoke about staffing and attrition rates.
-They learned that their staff fell into 2 categories, those that were looking for a career in the call centre space and those that were just looking for a job.
+We recently attended a presentation where they spoke about staffing and attrition rates.
+They learned that their staff fell into two categories, those that were looking for a career in the call center space and those that were just looking for a job.

-When looking at those that were considering a career in the call centre space, they realised that getting staff trained up on different channels/desks helped to develop the agents understanding of the business and its products.
+When looking at those that were considering a career in the call center space, they realized that getting staff trained up on different channels helped to develop the agents understanding of the business and its products.

 We call this cross pollination.

-Staff surveys are another way of checking on what is working and not, and whether the key brand thrusts are understood and being delivered.
+Staff surveys are another way of checking on what is working and not working and whether the key brand thrusts are understood and being delivered.